Structure-preserving discretizations of two-phase Navier-Stokes flow using fitted and unfitted approaches: Numerical tests

 We consider the problem in a bounded domain $\overline{\Omega} = [0, 1]\times[0,2]$ with $\partial_1\Omega=[0,1]\times\{0,2\}$ and $\partial_2\Omega=\{0,1\}\times[0,2]$.
 Moreover, the initial interface is given by $\Gamma(0):=\bigl\{\vecz\in\Omega:\;|\vecz - (\frac{1}{2},\frac{1}{2})^T|=\frac{1}{4}\bigr\}$.

-{\bf Example 1}: We start with the rising bubble of case I and consider the Eulerian-SP method \eqref{eqn:fem}.
+{\bf Example 3}: We start with the rising bubble of case I and consider the Eulerian-SP method \eqref{eqn:fem}.
 We employ the finite element spaces P2-P1 in \eqref{eq:P2P1} with XFEM so that \eqref{eq:Asup2} is satisfied, see Remark \ref{rem:ufXFEM}.
 The quantitative benchmark quantities for the rising bubble are reported in Table \ref{tab:Euler1}.
-As a comparison, we include the results from the finest discretization run of group 3 in \cite{Hysing2009} (denoted by ``Hysing3''), which can provide the most accurate and the most consistent approximations among the three groups considered in \cite{Hysing2009}.
+As a comparison, we include the results from the finest discretization run of group 3 in \cite{Hysing2009} (denoted by ``Hysing3''), which can provide very accurate and consistent approximations based on the various benchmark tests e.g., \cite{Aland2012,BGN15stable,Frachon2019cut, Agnese20, Duan2022energy}.
 We observe that these quantitative values are in good agreement with corresponding results of ``Hysing3''.

 We next compare the introduced \ESP-SP method with the BGN method in \cite{BGN15stable}.
 We find that the results in Table \ref{tab:Euler1} are quite similar to those in \cite[Table 2]{BGN15stable}.
 Besides, we plot the time history of the circularity $\cira$, the relative volume loss $v_\Delta$ and the discrete energy for the two methods in Fig.~\ref{fig:EulerBGNC}.
 We observe that the evolution of the circularity and energy shows very good agreement between the two methods.
 Nevertheless, the introduced \ESP-SP method can exactly preserve the enclosed volume of the bubble, while the BGN method does not.
 This numerically confirms the volume preserving property of the \ESP-SP method, see \eqref{eq:Dvc}.